 The result – the XAdES (XML Advanced Electronic Signatures) – is digitally signed by Signicat.
 Each original document results in one XAdES document for each signer.
 The signed documents can also be merged into a final PAdES (PDF Advanced Electronic Signatures) document using Packaging service.

-Signicat also supports signing performed by third-party methods and their own signing support (for eID methods that have a signing solution embedded).
+Third-party signing, also referred to as native signing, is signing performed by third-party methods and their own, native signing support.
+Note that this applies only to eID methods that have a signing solution embedded.

 This alternative does not follow the same output formats, cannot be guaranteed to support responsive signflows, and will not necessarily support all of Signicat’s signing functionality.

-Third-party signing can be provided with the following methods: Norwegian BankID, Norwegian Buypass ID, Norwegian Commfides, Swedish BankID, Swedish Telia E-legitimation, Danish NemID, Estonian Estonian ID (EstEID) and Spanish DNIe.
+Third-party (native) signing can be provided with the following methods: Norwegian BankID, Norwegian Buypass ID, Norwegian Commfides, Swedish BankID, Swedish Telia E-legitimation, Danish NemID, Estonian Estonian ID (EstEID), Spanish DNIe and MobileID.